1ucycrabtree/paper-summariser-tool/README.md

 5. user can export the matrix (clipboard, csv, markdown)

 ### chosen technologies
-- summarizer API (will summarise the text and extract key info)
+- summarizer API (will summarise abstract, intro, and conc and extract key info)
-- prompt API (will fill in the table)
+- gemini developer API
-- rewrite API? (to rewrite the user-led ontent?)